ghga-de/ghga-metadata-schema/docs/docs/Public.md

  * [analysis➞reference genome](analysis_reference_genome.md)
  * [analysis➞type](analysis_type.md) - The type of the Analysis.
 Either Reference Alignment (BAM) or Sequence Variation (VCF)
  * [biological replicates](biological_replicates.md) - A biological replicate is a replicate role that consists of independent biological replicates made from different individual biosamples.
- * [biospecimen➞has anatomical entity](biospecimen_has_anatomical_entity.md) - The Anatomical entity, that represents the site, from which the Biospecimen was retrieved.
-Typically, a concept from Uber-anatomy Ontology (UBERON).
-For example, 'UBERON:0008307' indicates that the Biospecimen was extracted from the 'Heart Endothelium' of an Individual.
- * [biospecimen➞has disease](biospecimen_has_disease.md) - The Disease entity that is associated with the Individual.
-Typically, a concept from Mondo Disease Ontology.
-For example, 'MONDO:0005267' indicates that the Individual suffers from 'Heart Disease'.
  * [biospecimen➞type](biospecimen_type.md) - The type of Biospecimen.
  * [case control status](case_control_status.md) - Whether the sample is to be treated as Case or Control in a Study.
  * [cell barcode offset](cell_barcode_offset.md) - The offset in sequence of the cell identifying barcode.
 (Eg. '0').